-Whitworth Water District is a municipal corporation, special purpose district that was incorporated in 1939 and operates under the laws of the State of Washington applicable to water districts.
+The District is a municipal corporation, special purpose district that was incorporated in 1939 and operates under the laws of the State of Washington applicable to water districts.
 It is governed by an elected five-member Board.
-As defined by the generally accepted accounting principles, Whitworth Water District has no component units.
+As defined by the generally accepted accounting principles, the District has no component units.